Latent Heat vs. Sensible Heat

 Rearrange Your Data Center

 Distribute high-density racks throughout the facility to prevent hot spots from developing.
-Although packing advanced servers into a single rack may be efficient from a space standpoint, it can easily lead to overheating equipment and hot spots without proper cooling.
+Although packing advanced servers into a single rack may be efficient from a space standpoint, it can easily lead to overheated equipment and hot spots without proper cooling.

 Spot cooling technology can also help keep problem areas — such as clusters of high-density racks — cool.